 And, I’ve written more about Griffins from a Celtic perspective here (last animal sign on page).

-Meaning of Wings on Serpents and Dragons: I'm completely biased about this topic.
-I love snakes, and most things typically classified as "creepy" or "crawly."
+I’m completely biased about this topic.
+I love snakes, and most things typically classified as “creepy” or “crawly.”
 So when I encounter party-pooper perspectives of (evil, death, sin, and other nonsense) I throw it right out the window and venture back to a more reasonable perspectives on these magnificent creatures.

 For example, I suspect one of the many origins of the winged serpent comes from ancient Egyptian observations of the cobra.
 The hooded cobra, specifically.
 When the hood is spread open, it looks a lot like wings.
-And just like the meaning of wings on the horse and lion, on serpents (cobras) we're also dealing with a theme of duality.
-The Uraeus (Egyptian cobra associated with the sun god Ra and often seen on headdresses of kings and gods) is symbolic of sovereign rule and the power to take and give life.
-Life and death is about as polar opposite as it gets.
+And just like the meaning of wings on the horse and lion, on serpents (cobras) we’re also dealing with a theme of duality.

 The winged snake evolved into dragons over time and through nomadic legends into other countries.
 It shares a lot of the same symbolism of the snake.
 Power, life, rulership, dominion and a kind of magic that is to be respected (mostly because of its mysterious nature).